A How-To Guide on Setting Up Hyper-V VLANs

 However, achievements in server virtualization have triggered the development of network virtualization.
 As a result, virtual local area networks (VLANs) have been introduced, which can logically segment a physical LAN into different broadcast domains, thus allowing you to isolate network traffic in a secure and reliable way.

-So, why should you deploy Hyper-V VLANs in the first place? – The answer is simple.
 A Hyper-V VLAN is a unique form of technology which can provide you with the following benefits:

 - High performance.
 VLANs can decrease the latency and traffic load on the network and network devices.

 - Using Hyper-V Manager or PowerShell cmdlets, you can easily create or delete virtual network adapters as well as virtual switches, thus allowing you to increase or decrease the scale of your virtual networks on demand.

 - Using VLAN tags, you can easily isolate network traffic as well as restrict access to confidential information.

 - VLANs can easily add, move, or change hosts on the network.

 - With VLANs, you can access network services from any physical location, and an IT administrator can control the network traffic from a single pane of glass.

 - Cost-efficiency.
 If your organization has multiple departments operating in various geographical locations, network virtualization eliminates the need for deploying expensive LANs for each geographical area.